COVID In Colorado: School Superintendents Push For New In-Person Learning Plan

 Their ideas include more testing and changes to quarantine requirements that could help with staff shortages.

-“The wide quarantine nets that are cast with just a single positive test make operability nearly impossible,” Brain Ewert, Superintendent of Littleton Public Schools, said.
+“The wide quarantine nets that are cast with just a single positive test make operability nearly impossible,” Brian Ewert, Superintendent of Littleton Public Schools, said.

 He is among the coalition of superintendents working to get back to in-person learning and says those staff shortages have been their biggest hurdle to staying in the classroom.